Health and Productivity Management Initiatives

 2. Activities to Encourage Smoking Cessation

 In January 2020, a survey on smoking was conducted among all Group employees.
-Trend analysis was conducted on factors such as smoking frequency and number of smoking sessions by employees who are smokers, and as a result of conducting smoking cessation training and individual health guidance in light of the various traits and age groups, the smoking rate among the Group employees has diminished by 14.1 % during these five years, from 46% in 2018 to 31.9% in 2022.
+Trend analysis was conducted on factors such as smoking frequency and number of smoking sessions by employees who are smokers, and as a result of conducting smoking cessation training and individual health guidance in light of the various traits and age groups, the smoking rate among the Group employees has diminished by 14.5 % during these six years, from 46% in 2018 to 31.5% in 2023.

-Additionally, to coincide with the closure of all smoking areas within SUMCO Group premises as a measure related to the nationwide spread of COVID-19, we reviewed our system to allow outpatient treatment for smoking cessation without co-payments and to provide subsidies through the purchase of medications, as part of our own support measures.
+Additionally, to coincide with the closure of all smoking areas within SUMCO premises as a measure in response to the nationwide spread of COVID-19, we reviewed our system to allow outpatient treatment for smoking cessation without co-payments and to provide subsidies for the purchase of smoking cessation aids, as part of our own support measures.
 This support provides smokers with the opportunity to take up the challenge of quitting smoking at no cost to themselves, while also taking advantage of health insurance programs.

 Main Action Items